SeeratArora/WVD-Immersion/09-Create-a-master-image-for-WVD.md

 ## **Task 5: Create a managed image from the Master Image VM**

-1. In Azure portal search for *virtual machine* and click on it.
+1. Navigate to Azure portal in the JumpVM, search for *virtual machine* and click on **Virtual Machines** to open it.

    ![ws name.](media/e26.png)